-If you return to work for any WRS employer in a qualifying position after your required 30-day break, you must file the Rehired Annuitant Form (ET-2319) with your employer to indicate your decision to either remain an annuitant or elect coverage under the WRS.
+If you return to work for any WRS employer in a qualifying position, you must file the Rehired Annuitant Form (ET-2319) with your employer to indicate your decision to either remain an annuitant or elect coverage under the WRS.
 Your employer will send this form to ETF.

 - Remain an annuitant.
-If you decide to remain an annuitant and continue receiving your WRS annuity payments, you may elect active WRS coverage in the future, depending on eligibility. - Elect coverage under the WRS.
-You can elect to become covered under the WRS at any time.
+If you decide to continue receiving your WRS annuity payments, you may elect active WRS coverage in the future, depending on eligibility. - Elect coverage under the WRS.
+You can elect to become covered under the WRS, if the position is WRS eligible, at any time.
 Your annuity will be suspended and your WRS coverage will begin on the first of the month after ETF receives your completed election form.